kodell80305/three-in-one-robot/README.md

   * Similar to the rotary gear for the polar robot (but I should switch to the 30 tooth gear used in the Dune Weaver project to be as compatible as possible)
   * A GT2 gear for the SCARA robot
   * Non-existant for the string art case.
-  *
 2. Use heat inserts as much as possible.
-The combination of the USB C soldering iron and heat insert makes it incredibly quick to put these in.
+Thecombination of the USB C soldering iron and heat insert makes it incredibly quick to put these in.
 This will simplify that I need to print the radial arm in two pieces.
 I'll join them with a top plate, secured with M3 screws/heat inserts , since they'll be mostly supported by the carbon fiber rods.
+I've found that heated inserts solve problems I didn't know I had ... e.g. to join three things together usually takes one long screw.
+With the heated insert you use a short screw,quick to remove and either end can be taken off indpendently (my current design is extremely hard to get the plates holding the arm off, as it screws from underneath and that area is not accessible without taking everything apart).

 3. Decide how to handle the different ways the main gear is going to be used.
   * Polar robot needs the radial arm supported across the center (and obviously needs to move!)